rxseger/homebridge-bme280/README.md

 * `name`: descriptive name
 * `name_temperature` (optional): descriptive name for the temperature sensor
 * `name_humidity` (optional): descriptive name for the humidity sensor
+* `debug`: Optional, more verbose logging
+* `refresh`: Optional, time interval for refreshing data in seconds, defaults to 60 seconds.
 * `options`: options for [bme280-sensor](https://www.npmjs.com/package/bme280-sensor)

 If you get an I/O error, make sure the I2C address is correct (usually 0x76 or 0x77 depending on a jumper).